 Assoc.
 Director of Residential Life; Student Activities Coordinator; Lead Dorm Advisor; Coach

 Student Activities Coordinator Kate Branciforte joined the Chatham Hall community in 2021.
 Kate has held positions has St. Margaret’s School and the Loomis Chaffee School in addition to spending numerous years working with children as a lifeguard and camp counselor.
 A University of Rhode Island graduate, she loves being outside, especially in the water, and is looking forward to planning activities for the students.

 Latin Teacher; Keeper of Traditions; Assoc.
 Director of Residential Life; Dorm Advisor

-Sheppard Morrison has an A.B. in classics and a concentration in theatre.
-She has taught in many settings including a Montessori Stepping Stones program and adult education in theatre.
-She also has taught middle and high school history, English, computer, journalism, and Latin classes and has worked as a paraprofessional reference librarian.
-She came to Chatham Hall in 2002.
+At Chatham Hall since 2002, Sheppard "Shep" Morrison has an A.B. in classics with a concentration in theatre from Randolph-Macon Woman's College.
+She has taught in many settings including a Montessori Stepping Stones program, private day schools, and adult education in theatre.
+Shep also has taught middle and high school history, English, computer skills, journalism, and Latin classes and has worked as a paraprofessional reference librarian.